josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ![empire_state_runup.png](images/empire_state_runup.png)

 A [tower running race](https://en.wikipedia.org/wiki/Tower_running) is run on a building and these happen around the world.
-The one I got a chance to participate was the Empire State Run Up in NYC, 2013 edition:
+The one I got a chance to participate in was the Empire State Run Up in NYC, 2013 edition:

 > The Empire State Building Run-Up (ESBRU)—the world’s first and most famous tower race—challenges runners from near and far to race up its famed 86 flights—1,576 stairs.
 > While visitors can reach the building’s Observatory via elevator in under one minute, the fastest runners have covered the 86 floors by foot in about 10 minutes.
 > Leaders in the sport of professional tower-running converge at the Empire State Building in what some consider the ultimate test of endurance.

-I got lucky and managed to participate on this race.
-A few days after finishing the race I realized that I wanted to know more about my performance, and what I could have to done to better.
+I got lucky and managed to participate in this race.
+A few days after finishing the race I realized that I wanted to know more about my performance, and what I could have done to better.

 So naturally I went to the organizer website and started looking at the numbers.
 And it was slow and tedious, plus brought up more issues:

 1) Getting the data for offline analysis is difficult.
-You can see your own results and others for comparison, but I found than the tools neither offer an option to download the raw data, or they were clumsy to use.
+You can see your results and others for comparison, but I found that the tools neither offer an option to download the raw data, nor they were clumsy to use.
 2) Most tools out there to analyze race results are paid or do not apply to this type of race.
-Knowing what to expect reduces your anxiety, allows you to train better and keeps your expectations in check
+Knowing what to expect reduces your anxiety, allows you to train better, and keeps your expectations in check

-By now you probably guessed than you can solve the data retrieval issues and post-race analysis using low cost Open Source tools.
+By now you probably guessed that you can solve the data retrieval issues and post-race analysis using low-cost Open Source tools.
 This also allows you to apply different techniques to learn about the race and depending on the quality of the data even make performance predictions.

-This is a very personal piece for me, I will share my race results and give you my biased opinion about the race :-D.
+This is a very personal piece for me, I will share my race results and give you my biased opinion about the race:-D.

-## How I ended running all the way to the top of the Empire State building
+## How I ended up running to the top of the Empire State Building

-Most of us have run a regular race (there are many distances like 5K, 10K, Half Marathon, Full Marathon) but there is no comparison on how you will perform while running the stairs all the way to the top on one of the most famous building of the world.
+Most of us have run a regular race (there are many distances like 5K, 10K, Half Marathon, and Full Marathon) but there is no comparison on how you will perform while running the stairs all the way to the top of one of the most famous buildings in the world.

-If you have ever been at the base of the [skyscrapers](https://en.wikipedia.org/wiki/Skyscraper) in New York city and look up you get the idea.
+If you have ever been at the base of the [skyscrapers](https://en.wikipedia.org/wiki/Skyscraper) in New York City and look up you get the idea.
 Picture yourself running through the stairs, all the way to the top, without stopping.

-Getting accepted is tough, because unlike a race like the [New York Marathon](https://en.wikipedia.org/wiki/New_York_City_Marathon), the Empire State building can only accommodate around 500 runners (or should I say _climbers_?).
+Getting accepted is tough, because unlike a race like the [New York Marathon](https://en.wikipedia.org/wiki/New_York_City_Marathon), the Empire State Building can only accommodate around 500 runners (or should I say _climbers_?).
-Add to that fact that demand to participate is high, and then you can see than your chances to get in through the lottery are pretty slim (I read somewhere than lottery positions is only 50 for more than 5,000 applicants).
+Add to that fact that the demand to participate is high, and then you can see that your chances to get in through the lottery are pretty slim (I read somewhere that lottery positions are only 50 for more than 5,000 applicants).

 You can imagine my surprise when I got an email saying that I was selected to participate after trying for 4 years in a row.

 I panicked.
 Have you ever been at the base of the Empire State and looked up?
 Some days when is cloudy you cannot even see the top of the building.
-I wasn't totally unprepared.
+I wasn't unprepared.
 But I had to adjust my training routine to be ready for this challenge with a small window of two months, and no experience about doing a tower run.

-The day of the race came and this how it went for me:
+The day of the race came and this is how it went for me:

 * It was tough.
-I knew I had to pace myself, otherwise the race would have ended for me on floor 20th as opposed on floor 86th.
-You have to zoom in into a "keep going", regardless how tired you feel.
+I knew I had to pace myself, otherwise, the race would have ended for me on floor 20th as opposed to floor 86th.
+You have to zoom in into a "keep going", regardless of how tired you feel.
 And then it is over, just like that.
-* You don't sprint, you climb 2 steps at the time at steady pace, and you use the handrails to take off weight from your legs.
+* You don't sprint, you climb 2 steps at a time at a steady pace, and you use the handrails to take off weight from your legs.
 * No need to carb load or hydrate too much.
 If you do well, you will be done under around 30 minutes.
 * Nobody is pushing anyone.
 At least for non-elite racers like me, I was alone for most of the race.
-* I got passed and I passed a lot of people that forgot the 'pace yourself' rule.
+* I got passed and I passed a lot of people who forgot the 'pace yourself' rule.
 If you sprint, you will be toasted before floor 25, for sure.

-I had a blast, got a great satisfaction having this race scratched from my bucket list, same way as the [NYC Marathon](https://results.nyrr.org/event/40/finishers#search=Jose%2520Nunez%2520Zuleta).
+I had a blast and got great satisfaction from having this race scratched from my bucket list, the same way as the [NYC Marathon](https://results.nyrr.org/event/40/finishers#search=Jose%2520Nunez%2520Zuleta).

-It was time now to do a post race analysis using several of my favourite Open Source tools, which I'll explain on the next section.
+It was time now to do a post-race analysis using several of my favorite Open Source tools, which I'll explain in the next section.

 ## What do you need to follow this tutorial and what you will learn

-Like the race, most of the challenges to write the application were mental.
-You only need to break the main problem into smaller pieces and then tackle each one at the time:
+Like the race, most of the challenges to writing the application were mental.
+You only need to break the main problem into smaller pieces and then tackle each one at a time:

 1) Get the data, scraping the website (very few sites allow you to export race results as CSV)
-2) Clean up the data, normalize it and make it ready for automatic processing
+2) Clean up the data, normalize it, and make it ready for automatic processing
 3) Ask questions.
 Then translate those questions into code and tests, ideally using statistics to get reliable answers.
 4) Present the results.
-A UI (Text or Graphic) will do wonders due their low consumption, but charts speak volumes too.
+A UI (Text or Graphic) will do wonders due to their low consumption, but charts speak volumes too.

-You should have some experience in a programing language, my code is written in [Python](https://www.python.org/) (you will need version 3.8+) and runs on Linux (I used [Fedora 37 distribution](https://fedoraproject.org/)).
+You should have some experience in a programming language, my code is written in [Python](https://www.python.org/) (you will need version 3.8+) and runs on Linux (I used [Fedora 37 distribution](https://fedoraproject.org/)).

-In a Nutshell I want to show than it is possible to do all the above with Open Source technologies, and then this knowledge is also re-usable to other projects, not just tower races.
+In a Nutshell, I want to show that it is possible to do all the above with Open Source technologies, and then this knowledge is also reusable for other projects, not just tower races.

 I strongly recommend you [get the source code](https://github.com/josevnz/tutorials/tree/main/docs/EmpireStateRunUp) (It is [Open Source](https://github.com/josevnz/tutorials/tree/main?tab=Apache-2.0-1-ov-file#readme)!).
-Get your hands dirty, break the scripts, have fun.
+Get your hands dirty, break the scripts, and have fun.
 You will need git to clone the repository:

 ````shell
 git clone https://github.com/josevnz/tutorials.git